 Our staff conduct linguistics research and teach in a variety of areas, including the documentation and analysis of Aboriginal languages, phonetics and phonology, morphology, syntax, discourse and conversation analysis, historical linguistics, cognitive linguistics and voice training.

 CLASSICAL LANGUAGES (GREEK AND LATIN)

-The language and literature of Greece and Rome continues to have a profound impact on western culture.
-Some of our earliest examples of drama, history, philosophy and epic poetry are written in Greek and Latin.
-For more than 2000 years, the language of science, medicine, diplomacy and law was Latin.
+The language and literature of Greece and Rome continue to have a profound impact on western culture.
+Some of our earliest works in philosophy, poetry, drama, and history are written in Greek and Latin.